-It will be fully electric and will has an anticipated driving range of 300 miles.
+It will be fully electric and will have an anticipated driving range of 300 miles.
 (Extra points for sustainable travel!)

 Plus, the interior seating is also expected to be flexible and reconfigurable.

-While the 2022 minibus is still a concept car, it’s rumoured that the top speed will be 99mph and it will have a starting price of $70,000 to buy.
+While the 2022 minibus is still a concept car, it’s rumoured that the top speed will be 99 mph and it will have a starting price of $40,000 to buy.